eclipse-tractusx/sig-release/docs/open-refinement-and-planning.md

-Welcome to our Wiki page on the open refinement and planning processes for our open source community.
-Effective planning and transparent communication are critical for the success of our open source project.
-Here, we'll outline how our community can participate in and leverage these processes to ensure smooth and efficient collaboration.
+Welcome to our guide on the open refinement and planning processes for our open source community.
+Effective planning and transparent communication are critical for the success of our project.
+Here, we'll outline how our community can participate and leverage these processes to ensure smooth and efficient collaboration.

 ## Overview